 Aside from the pride that comes from knowing you can lift something so heavy, there are many other benefits that deadlifts bring to the table.

-When you perform a deadlift, you will find yhow to get strong core strengthourself having to tighten the muscles in your stomach, chest, and upper and lower back region.
+When you perform a deadlift, you will find yourself having to tighten the muscles in your stomach, chest, and upper and lower back region.
 These are the abdominal, glutes, oblique and lateral muscles and they are the ones most commonly being referred to when people talk about the central muscles of the body.

 Continuous lifting of your barbells or weight continuously trains these muscles, making them more adapted to supporting large weights as you progress in your training.
 Eventually the result is an overall strong core that allows you to be better able to generate the most power out of your body when performing any exercise.